phptuts/learnaustintech/_posts/arduino/2017-09-10-arduino-input-output.md

 ```

-14) Now upload the arduino sketch like you did in step 6.
-You should see the led blink.
+14) Upload the code like you did in step 6.

 ![step14a](/images/arduino/2017-09-10-arduino-input-output/step14a.jpg)